 1. Gratitude Journals

 Have your students write down what they’re thankful for daily.
-Just a short 5-minute activity at the beginning of the day can set the tone for a good day ahead.
+A 5-minute activity at the beginning of the day can set the tone for a good day ahead.

 A look back on the week and a thorough weekly gratitude journal would encourage older students to reflect and be thankful.
-Print off one of the FREE gratitude journal pages below and get started today!
+Print off one of the FREE gratitude journal pages below and start today!

 2. Board of Thanks

-Perhaps you can place a bulletin board visible in the room on which students can place note cards or sticky notes with things that happen during the day for which they are grateful.
+Perhaps you can place a bulletin board in the room where students can place note cards or sticky notes with things that happen during the day for which they are grateful.
 When someone sees something positive and encouraging, they can add it to the board.
 A little note goes a long way!

 3. Serving Others